HOME * PUPPIES FOR SALE * VIDEOS * ABOUT US * GUARANTEES

 Final Payment

 Most people bring the final payment in cash at the time of pick up, which is best for us because cash doesn't require clearance time.
+It is also safer for you, as you have your money until you actually have your puppy in your hands.

 Supplies to Buy/Have/Bring